Bryophyta: Definition, Characteristics, Classification, Role & Benefits

 The life cycle of a moss plant is metagenic, as it alternates between sexual and asexual reproduction.
 Initially the sporophyte produces spores which will become protonema, from this protonema the gametophyte is formed.
 This gametophyte generation has a single chromosome cell called haploid (n) and this gametophyte produces gametangium (reproductive organs) called antheridium in males and archegonium in females.
 Gametangia are protected by special leaves (bract).

-See also difference between tcp and udp
+See also difference between web design and web developer

 The antheredium is round and produces flagellated sperm (anterezoid and spermatozoid), while the archegonium is shaped like a bottle which has a wide part called the stomach and a narrow part called the neck.
 Fertilization of the egg by anterzoid produces a zygote with two chromosome cells or is called diploid (2n).